Tomide65/Alx-Pre_course/README.md

-Hello World, Have a nice day
+Hello World, Have a nice life